the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

   </div>
 ~~~~~~~~

 The style is inlined now.
-You could define the style objects outside of your elements to make it cleaner.
+Define the style objects outside of your elements to make it cleaner.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~